ably77/gloo-mesh-argocd-blog/README.md

 # GitOps with ArgoCD and Gloo Mesh (part 1)

-## Introduction
+# Introduction
-GitOps is becoming increasingly popular tool to manage Kubernetes components.
+GitOps is becoming increasingly popular approach to manage Kubernetes components.
 It works by using Git as a single source of truth for declarative infrastructure and applications, allowing your application definitions, configurations, and environments to be declarative and version controlled.
 This helps to make these workflows automated, auditable, and easy to understand.

-## Purpose of this Tutorial
+# Purpose of this Tutorial
-The intended use case for part 1 of this blog series is primarily to demonstrate how Gloo Mesh components can be deployed using a GitOps workflow (in this case argocd).
+The intended use case for part 1 of this blog series is primarily to demonstrate how Gloo Mesh components can be deployed using a GitOps workflow (in this case Argo CD).

-In this blog we will walk through the following steps
+In this blog we will walk through the following steps:
-- Installing argocd
+- Installing Argo CD
-- Installing and configuring gloo-mesh
+- Installing and configuring Gloo Mesh
-- Installing istio
+- Installing Istio
-- Registering your clusters to gloo-mesh
+- Registering your clusters to Gloo Mesh
 - Creating a Virtual Mesh across both clusters
 - Explore the Gloo Mesh Dashboard

-## High Level Architecture
+# High Level Architecture
 ![](https://github.com/ably77/gloo-mesh-argocd-blog/blob/main/images/arch2.png)

-## Prerequisites
+# Prerequisites
-The tutorial is intended to be demonstrated using three kubernetes clusters.
-The instructions have been tested on GKE.
-The scope of this guide does not cover the installation and setup of kubernetes, and expects users to provide this as a prerequisite.
+The tutorial is intended to be demonstrated using three Kubernetes clusters.
+The instructions have been tested locally on k3d + MetalLB setup as well as in EKS and GKE.
+The scope of this guide does not cover the installation and setup of Kubernetes, and expects users to provide this as a prerequisite.
 The instructions below expect the cluster contexts to be `mgmt`, `cluster1`, and `cluster2`.
 An example output below:
 ```
 % kubectl config get-contexts
 CURRENT   NAME        CLUSTER          AUTHINFO             NAMESPACE
-          cluster1    gke_solo-workshops_us-central1-a_ly-gke-cluster1   gke_solo-workshops_us-central1-a_ly-gke-cluster1
+          cluster1    k3d-cluster1     admin@k3d-cluster1
-          cluster2    gke_solo-workshops_us-central1-a_ly-gke-cluster2   gke_solo-workshops_us-central1-a_ly-gke-cluster2
+          cluster2    k3d-cluster2     admin@k3d-cluster2
-*         mgmt        gke_solo-workshops_us-central1-a_ly-gke-mgmt       gke_solo-workshops_us-central1-a_ly-gke-mgmt
+          mgmt        k3d-mgmt         admin@k3d-mgmt       gke_solo-workshops_us-central1-a_ly-gke-mgmt
 ```

-### Installing argocd
+### Installing Argo CD
 Following best practice for gloo-mesh, we will be deploying argocd to our `mgmt` cluster, which will then manage our deployments on `cluster1` and `cluster2`

 Create the argocd namespace in mgmt cluster